 If you were advising an international group seeking to re-locate activities from the UK as a result of Brexit, what are the advantages and disadvantages offered by your jurisdiction?

 Sweden has a world-class infrastructure, highly-skilled workforce, low level of corruption, little bureaucracy and a friendly business culture.
 Sweden excels in promoting the formation of new businesses and several global companies like Spotify, Klarna and King were all founded here.

 Stockholm produces one of the highest numbers of billion-dollar tech companies per capita.

-As a result of the Competition Act in 1993 big mergers and monopolies dominating the marked have been blocked which makes it easier for small startup businesses to succeed.
+The Competition Act of 1993 prohibits big mergers and monopolies dominating the market, which makes it easier for small startup businesses to succeed.

 Sweden also has an extensive double tax treaty network reducing or eliminating withholding taxes.
 In addition, Sweden has participation exemption for dividends and qualified shareholdings in foreign companies and there is no wealth tax.